 MEMORANDUM OPINION

-In this transferred diversity action, plaintiff brings claims under Title II of the Electronic Communication Privacy Act ("ECPA"), 18 U.S.C. § 2701 et seq., and the Connecticut Unfair Trade Practices Act ("CUTPA"), Conn.
-Gen. St. § 42-110a et seq., on the ground that defendant, an internet service provider ("ISP"), wrongfully disclosed plaintiff's subscriber information to a Connecticut law enforcement officer in response to a warrant application that had not been signed by a judge.
+In this transferred diversity action, plaintiff brings claims under Title II of the Electronic Communication Privacy Act (“ECPA”), 18 U.S.C. § 2701 et seq., and the Connecticut Unfair Trade Practices Act (“CUTPA”), Conn.
+Gen. St. § 42-UOa et seq., on the ground that defendant, an internet service provider (“ISP”), wrongfully disclosed plaintiffs subscriber information to a Connecticut law enforcement officer in response to a warrant application that had not been signed by a judge.
 At issue on cross motions for summary judgment are the following questions:

 (i) whether the “knowing or intentional state of mind” necessary to establish an ISP’s liability in a civil action for an ECPA disclosure violation requires a showing of specific intent and knowledge or merely a showing that the disclosure was intentional, not inadvertent,

-Whether plaintiff here must show that the AOL employee who made the disclosure did so with knowledge that the warrant was unsigned or merely that the employee intended to make the disclosure and did not do so inadvertently;
+Or, in terms specific to this case, Whether plaintiff here must show that the AOL employee who made the disclosure did so with knowledge that the warrant was unsigned or merely that the employee intended to make the disclosure and did not do so inadvertently;

 (ii) whether AOL is entitled to the statutory good faith defense where, as here, it appears that the warrant was unsigned, but AOL’s employee mistakenly thought otherwise; and

-(iii) whether plaintiff may assert a Connecticut statutory claim against AOL given that this matter was transferred from the United States District Court for the District of Connecticut on the ground that the parties' contract contained a forum selection clause stating that Virginia courts would have exclusive jurisdiction over all disputes between the parties and that Virginia law would govern disputes pertaining to the parties' contract and plaintiff's AOL membership.
+(iii) whether plaintiff may assert a Connecticut statutory claim against AOL given that this matter was transferred from the United States District Court for the District of Connecticut on the ground that the parties’ contract contained a forum selection clause stating that Virginia courts would have exclusive jurisdiction over all disputes between the parties and that Virginia law would govern disputes pertaining to the parties’ contract and plaintiffs AOL membership.

 I.